8 Best Renters Insurance Companies in California of 2026

 Liberty Mutual: Best Policy for Discounts

-Liberty Mutual is best known for its comprehensive coverage, ability to cover high-end valuables like jewelry using an add-on, easy claims processing, cheap rates, and comprehensive earthquake coverage.
+Liberty Mutual is best known for its comprehensive coverage, ability to cover high-end valuables like jewelry using an add-on, straightforward claims processing, cheap rates, and comprehensive earthquake coverage.

 Liberty’s earthquake coverage is one of the best around.

-For California residents that live in areas susceptible to earthquakes, this optional coverage protects you in the event of an earthquake.
+For California residents who live in areas susceptible to earthquakes, this optional coverage protects you in the event of an earthquake.

-Coverage includes damage caused by aftershocks up to 360 hours after the initial earthquake.
+Coverage includes damage caused by aftershocks up to 360 hours after the earthquake.

 Note that this coverage requires a separate deductible.

-The bad news is that while Liberty Mutual covers the entire state of California, their earthquake coverage does not.
-You must live in an eligible area.
+The bad news is that while Liberty Mutual covers the entire state of California, its earthquake coverage does not.
+It would be best if you lived in an eligible area.

-But the number of Liberty’s discounts and their accessibility are hard to beat.
-For example, you can qualify for a discount simply by purchasing your policy online as well as signing up for automatic payments, just to name two easy ways.
+But the number of Liberty’s discounts and accessibility is hard to beat.
+For example, you can qualify for a discount by purchasing your policy online and signing up for automatic payments, to name two easy ways.

 Read a full Liberty Mutual home insurance review.